Iskandeur/CPTS/Notes/Privilege Escalation.md

 2. `/etc/cron.d`
 3. `/var/spool/cron/crontabs/root`

-If we can write to a directory called by a cron job, we can write a bash script with a reverse shell command, which should send us a reverse shell when executed.
+If we can write to a directory called by a cron job, we can write a bash script with a [[Reverse Shell]] command, which should send us a reverse shell when executed.

 ## Escalation via Credentials